Automattic/go/README.md

 go
 ==

-A place for internal (or in development) Go packages to live
+Because gophers are awesome.
+And go packages need a place to live.